 A prospective user seeking access can refer to the reference tariff and reference terms and conditions, as well as the information disclosed in the process of setting them, in access negotiations.
 Consequently, a reference tariff directly constrains the use of market power of a service provider in the provision of the reference service itself.
 Moreover, the determination of a reference tariff, through a transparent access arrangement process by a regulator assists parties that are seeking access to services similar to the reference service in their negotiations or in arbitration.

-This chapter discusses the COAG Energy Council's proposed amendments to:
+This chapter discusses the Commission's final determination for:

 - how pipeline services and reference services are defined - the process used to determine reference services for an access arrangement.